justbetter/magento2-customer-pricing/README.md

 This module currently does not support pricing for specific stores / websites because we do not store a website/store id with each price.

-### No insights in Magento
+### No adding/updating in the Magento 2 backend

-There currently is no way to see the customer prices in the Magento 2 backend.
+It is currently only possible to view and delete customer specific prices in the backend.

 ## Contributing